 5% OFF your travel insurance

-This section will help you find a PCR COVID-19 test near you based on the most common nationwide and local centers.
+This section will help you find where to get a PCR test for travel near you, based on the most common nationwide and local centers.

-Currently, there are a handful of major companies and labs offering in-person PCR COVID travel tests.
-Here is an overview of the most widely available options where American travelers can get a Covid-19 test for travel.
+Currently, there are a handful of major companies and labs offering in-person COVID-19 travel clearance tests.
+Here is an overview of the best places to get a PCR test for travel in the U.S.

 1. CVS PCR testing for travel

 CVS has over 4,800 testing locations across the United States offering molecular PCR/NAAT tests and rapid-result tests.
-While CVS MinuteClinics accept all major insurance, if you want to get a quick COVID test for travel, it’s considered a non-essential test, so you’ll have to select the self-pay option.
-The total cost is $139, and you can get a fit-to-fly travel certificate with your test at no added cost.
+While its MinuteClinics accept all major insurance, if you want to get a CVS Covid test for travel, you’ll have to select the self-pay option.
+The total cost is $139, and you can get a fit-to-fly certificate from CVS at no added cost.

 2. Passport Health

-Passport Health is a nationwide travel medicine and immunization provider, and it’s offering pre-travel testing for Americans at most of its clinics.
+Passport Health is a nationwide travel medicine and immunization provider offering RT-PCR tests for international travel at most of its clinics.

-Passport Health has locations in Arizona, California, Colorado, Florida, Georgia, Illinois, Indiana, Louisiana, Massachusetts, Maryland, Michigan, Minnesota, North Carolina, New Jersey, New Mexico, New York, Ohio, Oklahoma, Pennsylvania, South Carolina, Tennessee, Texas, Virginia, and Washington D.C.
+Passport Health has locations in most states, excluding Alaska, Hawaii, Maine, Mississippi, Montana, New Hampshire, North Dakota, South Dakota, Vermont, West Virginia, and Wyoming.
 You can check for clinic locations that provide PCR tests for travel here.

 Keep in mind that Passport Health focuses on individuals who need to get a coronavirus test before traveling for work or school and, due to increased demand, appointments are limited, so you should schedule your test as soon as possible.